perpetualintelligence/docs/docfx_project/index.md

 [pi-cli](articles/repos/cli/intro.md) is cross-platform CLI framework for companies, services, developers and customers for building enterprise grade cli applications.

 ## Navigation
-This documentation website has three main sections:
+This documentation website has two main sections:
 1. [Articles](articles/intro.md): The conceptual documentation for all our framework, tools, and services
 2. [Classes](api/index.md): The .NET core classes for applications on any platform using C#, F#, and Visual Basic
-3. [REST API](rest/intro.md): The REST API endpoints for our managed services

 ## Roadmap
 This [document](articles/roadmap.md) covers the upcoming release dates